zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Parent ns2 returns NODATA at both names (no delegation).

 ### CHILD-BELOW-NXDOMAIN-4
-One he parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.
+One parent NS returns NXDOMAIN for the domain above the zone cut, but the correct delegation at the zone cut.
 The other NS has no delegation, NODATA only at expected zone cut.
 Child has no in-domain name servers.